tstrall/strall.com/content/posts/configuration-driven-aws.md

 ---

-### Why Traditional AWS Deployments Are Holding You Back
+### Traditional AWS Deployments Are Holding You Back

 If you've worked with AWS long enough, you’ve likely experienced these pain points: